 For the Pesto:

-Cook your beans and barley according to package instructions.
+- Begin by cooking your barley according to package instructions.